Grand Theft Auto: Vice City

 Grand Theft Auto: Vice City is a 2002 action-adventure game developed by Rockstar North and published by Rockstar Games.
-It is the fourth main entry in the Grand Theft Auto series, following 2001's Grand Theft Auto III, and the sixth instalment overall.
-Set in 1986 within the fictional Vice City (based on Miami and Miami Beach), the single-player story follows mobster Tommy Vercetti's rise to power after being released from prison and becoming caught up in an ambushed drug deal.
-While seeking out those responsible, he slowly builds a criminal empire by seizing power from other criminal organisations in the city.
+It is the fourth main game in the Grand Theft Auto series, following 2001's Grand Theft Auto III, and the sixth entry overall.
+Set in 1986 within the fictional Vice City (based on Miami), the single-player story follows gangster Tommy Vercetti's rise to power after being released from prison and becoming caught up in an ambushed drug deal.
+While seeking out those responsible, Tommy gradually builds a criminal empire by seizing power from other criminal organisations.

 The game is played from a third-person perspective and its world is navigated on foot or by vehicle.
 The open world design lets the player freely roam Vice City, consisting of two main islands.
 The game's plot is based on multiple real-world people and events in Miami such as Cubans, Haitians, and biker gangs, the 1980s crack epidemic, the Mafioso drug lords of Miami, and the dominance of glam metal.
-The game was also influenced by the films and television of the era, most notably Scarface and Miami Vice.
+The game was also influenced by the films and television of the era, most notably Scarface (1983) and Miami Vice (1984–1990).
 Much of the development work constituted creating the game world to fit the inspiration and time period; the development team conducted extensive field research in Miami while creating the world.
-Grand Theft Auto: Vice City was released in October 2002 for the PlayStation 2, in May 2003 for Windows, and in October 2003 for the Xbox.
+The game was released in October 2002 for the PlayStation 2.

-Upon its release, Vice City received critical acclaim, with praise particularly directed at its music, gameplay, story, and open world design.
-However, the game also generated controversy over its depiction of violence and racial groups, sparking lawsuits and protests.
-Vice City became the best-selling video game of 2002 and has sold over 17.5 million copies.
-Considered one of the most significant titles of the sixth generation of video games and one of the greatest video games ever made, it won numerous year-end accolades including Game of the Year awards from several gaming publications.

-Since its release, the game has received numerous ports to many gaming platforms.
-An enhanced version was released for mobile platforms in 2012 for the game's tenth anniversary, and a further enhanced version was released in 2021.
-Its successor, Grand Theft Auto: San Andreas, was released in October 2004, and a prequel, Grand Theft Auto: Vice City Stories, was released in October 2006.
+Vice City received critical acclaim, with praise directed at its music, gameplay, story, and open world design, though it generated controversy over its depiction of violence and racial groups.
+It received year-end accolades from several gaming publications, and it is considered one of the sixth generation of console gaming's most significant titles and among the best video games ever made.
+Vice City became the best-selling game of 2002 and one of the best-selling PlayStation 2 games with over 14.2 million copies sold; it has sold over 17.5 million copies overall.
+It was released for Windows and the Xbox in 2003, followed by enhanced versions and mobile ports in the 2010s and a remastered version in 2021.
+It was followed by Grand Theft Auto: San Andreas (2004) and a prequel, Vice City Stories (2006).